the-draupnir-project/Draupnir/docs/appservice.md

 This guide assumes you will be using Docker and that you are able to provide a postgres database for Draupnir to connect to in application service mode.

+Please note that Draupnir in appservice mode does not support E2EE nor support use of an E2EE proxy like [pantalaimon](https://github.com/matrix-org/pantalaimon) as there is currently no proxy for appservices like there is for /sync

 # Setup

 1. Create a new temporarily public Matrix room that will act as a combined Policy List and Management room for the appservice.